-Heroes does a decent job of guessing which video preset you should use, but for our purposes be sure you set everything back to Low.
-When you do this, make sure you take a look at the texture detail setting on the right-hand side here, and set that to Low also.
+Heroes of the Storm does a decent job of guessing which video preset you should use, but for our purposes, be sure you set everything to Low.
+When you do this, make sure the Texture Quality setting — listed in the column on the right — is also set to Low.

-We saw very similar results on the Surface Pro 4 at 1080p, hitting 98 FPS on average at low settings, and 27 FPS at High settings.
-Our recommendations here are the same, make sure your texture detail is set to Low, and play Heroes on the Low preset if you’re running on integrated graphics.
+We saw very similar results on the Surface Pro 4 at 1080p, hitting 98 fps on average at Low settings, and 27 fps at High settings.
+Our recommendations here are the same: Make sure your Texture Quality setting is set to Low, and play Heroes on the Low preset if you’re running on integrated graphics.

-Keep in mind these framerates are high, but there’s a reason for that.
-It’s important to have a good amount of FPS headroom for when things get hectic in competitive games.
-On average, we saw our framerate take momentary hits of about 50 percent in big team fights.
-So even though you can play Heroes on high settings on a recent laptop like the Zenbook — even a discrete GPU — you probably won’t want to, unless you want to end up dropping frames when the other team rolls up on your objective.
+That said, even though you can play Heroes on High settings on a recent laptop like the Zenbook — even when using a discrete GPU — you probably shouldn’t unless you want to end up dropping frames when the other team rolls up on your objective.

 Fortnite: Battle Royale

 Epic Games’ popular (and free) Fortnite: Battle Royale presents something of a problem for us.
-It’s a competitive game, with drop-in gameplay that makes it ideal for playing a couple rounds while you have some downtime at work or you’re waiting for class to start, which is great.
+It’s a competitive game, with drop-in gameplay that makes it ideal for playing a few rounds while you have downtime at work or you’re waiting for class to start, which is great.

 Fortnite is a demanding game, especially when you don’t have a GPU.

-Once you get in game, open the options and navigate to the graphics menu.
 There are a lot of settings here, but we can ignore most of them for now.
-First, we’re going to have to figure out your resolution.
-We ran into some issues running on integrated graphics, particularly on the Surface Pro, so make sure the game is set to Fullscreen.
+Your priority is resolution, as we ran into some issues running on integrated graphics, particularly on the Surface Pro 4.

 Making the most of the least